thinning and harvest

 - Recommend logging contractors and negotiate logging costs

-- Prepare summaries of timber sale revenues
+- Summarize timber sale revenues

-- Assist in preparation of forest excise tax returns
+- Prepare forest excise tax returns

 - Other technical services as required